polterguy/polterguy.github.io/tutorials/auth/index.md

 * __[auth.ticket.verify]__ - Verifies that the user is authenticated, and optionally belongs to one or more roles

 You can find the complete documentation for these parts in the [magic.lambda.auth](/documentation/magic.lambda.auth/) parts of the documentation.
-Most of these are _"APO'ish in nature"_, allowing you to simply inject them into your own Hyperlambda code, resulting in some sort of expected result meeting your requirements related to auth.
+Most of these are _"AOP'ish in nature"_, allowing you to simply inject them into your own Hyperlambda code, resulting in some sort of expected result meeting your requirements related to auth.

 ## Internals